Gravedigger

 A gravedigger is a cemetery worker who is responsible for digging a grave prior to a funeral service.
+Gravediggers have historically often been members of the church, though in modern secular cemeteries, they may be temporary or full-time staff.
+In many cultures, gravediggers are stigmatized for their association with the dead, which many religions consider unclean.
+Gravediggers have often been depicted in media, particularly in gothic and crime novels.

 Description

 If the grave is in a cemetery on the property of a church or other religious organization (part of, or called, a churchyard), gravediggers may be members of the decedent's family or volunteer parishioners.
 Digging graves has also been one of the traditional duties of a church's sexton.
 In municipal and privately owned cemeteries, gravediggers may be low-paid, unskilled and temporary labourers, or they may be well-paid, trained and professional careerists, as their duties may include landscaping tasks and courteous interactions with mourners and other visitors.
 In some countries, gravedigging may be done by landscaping workers for the local council or local authority.

-A gravedigger implements a variety of tools to accomplish his primary task.
+Gravediggers implement a variety of tools to accomplish their primary tasks.
 A template, in the form of a wooden frame built to prescribed specifications, is often placed on the ground over the intended grave.
 The gravedigger may use a sod-cutter or spade to cut the outline of the grave and remove the top layer of sod.
 Digging the grave by hand usually requires shovels, picks, mattocks and/or other tools.
 Cemeteries in industrialized countries may keep a backhoe loader and other heavy equipment, which greatly increases the efficiency of gravedigging.